Learning Discretized Neural Networks under Ricci Flow: Neural Networks in LNE Manifolds

-In order to construct the LNE manifold endowed with the LNE metric for the neural network, according to Definition~\ref{def5}, we can introduce the divergence to obtain the expression of the LNE metric, similar to the relationship between Euclidean space and divergence.
+To construct the LNE manifold endowed with the LNE metric in the neural network, in accordance with Definition~\ref{def5}, we introduce a divergence to express the LNE metric, drawing an analogy to the relationship between the Euclidean metric and its divergence.

-There are many applications for different convex functions in physics and optimization.
-Thus, we can introduce a nonlinear function $\phi(\boldsymbol{\xi})$ of coordinates $\boldsymbol{\xi}$ as the convex function with a certain geometric structure to satisfy the needs of constructing the LNE divergence.
-When considering a differentiable function, it is said to be convex if and only if its Hessian is positive-definite
+The construction of a divergence relies on finding a suitable convex function~\citep{bubeck2015convex}.
+Here, we introduce a nonlinear function $\Phi(\boldsymbol{\xi})$ of coordinates $\boldsymbol{\xi}$ as the convex function, possessing a specific geometric structure to fulfill the requirements for constructing the LNE divergence.
+For a twice differentiable function, it is considered convex if and only if its Hessian is positive-definite